-After the 2018 tournament, #1 seeds are 8-2 in their last 10 games when the point spread is less than 20.
+After the 2022 tournament, #1 seeds are 8-2 in their last 10 games against #16 seeds when the point spread is less than 20.

-That’s overstating it a bit, but given the NCAA Tournament’s reputation for upsets, a lot of amateur bracketologists assume that the #7 vs #10 matchups are basically toss-ups, and that’s not the least bit true.
-The #7 seeds have won at a 61.7% clip and are 84-52 all-time.
+That’s overstating it a bit, but given the NCAA Tournament’s reputation for upsets, a lot of amateur bracketologists assume that the #7-vs-#10 matchups are basically toss-ups, and that’s not the least bit true.
+The #7 seeds have won at a 60.8% clip and are 90-58 all-time.

 The history of #10 seeds in the first round isn’t great (see above).
-Yet, when they do survive the Round of 64, they’re batting nearly .500 in the Round of 32, going 24-29 all-time (45.2% win-rate).
+Yet, when they do survive the Round of 64, they’re batting 42.4% in the Round of 32, going 25-34 all-time.
 If there’s a #10 seed you love in the first round, take a hard look at their matchup in the second round and don’t assume they’ll be one-and-done.

-Ever since the tournament expanded to 68 teams and implemented the “First Four” (2011), one of the teams to advance from that preliminary section of the bracket has won its Round of 64 game, as well.
-Since 2013 (when LaSalle won three games as a #13), that’s meant a #11 seed upsetting a #6 in the first round.
+Since the tournament expanded to 68 teams and implemented the “First Four” (2011), one of the teams to advance from that preliminary section of the bracket won a Round of 64, as well, until 2019.
+Both Belmont and Arizona State were eliminated in the Round of 64.

 |SEED||ROUND OF 64 WIN-RATE||ROUND OF 32 WIN-RATE|

 Again, #8 and #9 seeds are almost in a dead-heat over the last 33 years, and the parity has translated to the betting realm.
-Taking the points has been the wise move 57.5% of the time over the last 13 tournaments.
+Taking the points has been the wise move 57.7% of the time over the last 13 tournaments.

 When you get to #13 seeds, though, David runs out of rocks and Goliath pulverizes the word parity between his heartless hands.
-What I’m trying to say is that #13 seeds are a dismal 28-108 (20.5% win-rate) in the Round of 64.
+The #13 seeds are a dismal 31-117 (21.5% win-rate) in the Round of 64.

 Looking for More March Madness Trend Analysis?